 But a golden thread of better understanding is not inevitable Panglossian progress ... there is a caveat - the muddy waters of evolutionary economics are complicated by the Darwinian reality that along with wealth creation, inevitably come parasites & predators ... great men were often misinterpreted.

-The evidence from Empirical Science relentlessly mounts ...
+But the evidence from Empirical Science relentlessly mounted ... from 1859

-Giraffes & long necks ... folk & aspirations ... businesses & profit ... all were difficult to grasp examples of Complex Adaptive Systems -
+Giraffes & long necks ... folk & aspirations ... businesses & profit ... all were examples of difficult to understend Complex Adaptive Systems.

-The challenge is to grasp the universal Darwinian concept of survival 'know how' emerging from complex dynamics by the elimination of inferior alternatives - nothing supernatural, nothing restricted to biology, nothing pre-determined, nothing unethical, nothing anthropocentric, nothing about divining future success and ... the Darwinian selection process is natural, unpredictable, cooperative, universal and blind ...
+The challenge was to grasp the concept of universal Darwinian and the survival of 'know how' emerging from complex dynamics by the elimination of inferior alternatives - nothing supernatural, nothing restricted to biology, nothing pre-determined, nothing unethical, nothing anthropocentric, nothing about divining future success and ... the Darwinian selection process was natural, unpredictable, cooperative, universal and blind ... weeding out failures.

 The great achievement of evolutionary economics has been to identify a precise process by which imperfect competitive global markets in 'know how' can efficiently & equitably ameliorate some individual problems through synergies ... without harming others.

 Our own study of family history, science, music and evolution suggests we can understand the immense complexity of the behaviour of our great grandfather because we have direct experience of the same universal emotional feelings ... we know Darwin's process of natural selection produced diversity, complexity and emergent phenomena ... and thus a humbling ignorance ... about the future ... and about interpretations of the past.